` google-site-verification=sx2DGEPbi_HEWJ8BNrq1OjWXjOBt7Zi1E97YoUeUtQM

 Motor Skills Development

-Reports suggest that participation in organized sports can improve motor skills in children.
+Reports suggest that participation in organized sports can improve motor skills in development of children.
 When a child plays basketball, the acts of running, catching, or throwing a ball is not just part of the game.
 These actions strongly develop the locomotor system, ball and balance skills as well as the attention span of the child.

 Shaping Personality and Developing Confidence